normanzb/playcorder-core-as3/README.md

 4. Used Deferred and Promise internally
 5. Used StateMachine internally to build the robust recording functionalities.
 6. No global event handler needed, no global pollution.
-7. Only user that in EF domains are allow to interact with the JavaScript API.
-This guarantined the safety of our users' privacy.
+7. No more user privacy leak, permission will be asked again when any 3rd party malicious website try to reuse SWF.
 8. Internally used Monster Debugger for easier debugging.
+9. Multiple instance of playcorder is possible.

 ##Build